Home of the Sewalot Site

 Remington Sewing Machines

 The Remington Empire Sewing Machine circa 1870.
-Not to be confused with the New Empire machine of 1891, made by Poley & Williams Mfg.
+Not to be confused with the New Empire machine of 1891, made by Foley & Williams Mfg.
 Co of Chicago and Cincinnati.

 Now lets look at the Remington Sewing Machines.
 By 1870 Remington was still using the Empire name (the sewing machine company they bought out) on its own sewing machines.
 Their marketing was fierce.
 It had to be it was up against the giants of the day.
 Wheeler & Wilson, Willcox & Gibbs and off course the biggest of the all Singer.
-In 1865 Singer had brought out their superb model 12 which was the first of the really good sewing machines.
+In 1865 Singer had brought out their superb model 12 which was the first of the really good sewing machines of the period.

 Now the big difference between the machines was that Remington, with their huge experience in mass production, managed to make and sell their lock-stitch for only $20, far below some of their competitors.

 In the summer of 1874 Remington brought out the Remington No 2 treadle machine with a drop-leaf table.
-It retailed at over $70 if you had the optional side-drawers.
+The most expensive model retailed at over $70 if you had the optional side-drawers.

 One of their machines won the only sewing machine award at the Cincinnati exhibition and another award at Atlanta.
 Along with their countless medals for their firearms Remington was building itself a name that was synonymous with quality and reliability.